 The Coronavirus Aid, Relief and Economic Security Act, or CARES Act includes $350 billion set aside as part of a new federal small business loan program.
 AAO Members should plan to familiarize themselves with the Paycheck Protection Program (PPP) loan, a provision included in the recently passed CARES Act.

-• Small Business Association — Small Business Guidance & Loan Resources: https://www.sba.gov/page/coronavirus-covid-19-small-business-guidance-loan-resources
+• Small Business Association — Small Business Funding Programs: https://www.sba.gov/funding-programs

 • Facebook for Business: Facebook announced its Small Business Grants Program will offer $100 million in cash grants and ad credits to help address financial disruption caused by the coronavirus.
 Funds will be available to help cover rent and workforce and operational expenses.
 The application process is currently in development.
 Interested business owners are invited to sign up to receive information when it becomes available.